Charcoal facial Mask: For skin health, and you can easily make it yourself.

 - Step 1: Add the charcoal to a bowl or cup & slowly add the water until the charcoal and water is to consistency of pudding you may need to add more or less than the 1 and a 1/2 tsp of water.

-- Step 3: Let sit 10 minutes to 30 minutes, some prefer to leave it on over an hour misting mask with water to keep it from drying and cracking.
+- Step 3: Let sit 10 minutes to 30 minutes.
+Some do prefer to leave it on over an hour misting mask with water to keep it from drying and cracking.

-- Step 4: When you are ready wash face with warm water getting as much of the charcoal mask off as you can.
+- Step 4: When you are ready to wash your face use warm water.
+Get much of the charcoal mask off as you can.
 Next use a baking soda and warm water paste to wash skin to remove excess charcoal and black color.
+Rub gently.

 - Step 5: Follow with another oil to lock in moisture.

-- Other: Wash hands while mask is drying with baking soda and warm water, you will find baking soda gets the charcoal off skin rather well.
+- Other: Get black of hands/skin.
+Wash hands while mask is drying with baking soda and warm water, you will find baking soda gets the charcoal off skin rather well.
 I like to do the mask before I shower so I can wash it off with less mess in the shower.

-- You can use the Detox 1600 charcoal powder instead of the hardwood
+- You can also use one of the other Charcoal House activated charcoal powders if you prefer, like the Detox 1600 charcoal powder instead of the hardwood powder.

 (Referral links below)